-On the flip side, the result of treating deathly ill patients with COVID-19 can result not only in an increase in provider burnout, but also PTSD, says Dr. Rita Manfredi, emergency medicine physician and associate clinical professor for the Department of Emergency Medicine at George Washington University School of Medicine.
-She feels ongoing conversations between residents, attendings, and medical students are crucial, especially during this pandemic.
+On the flip side, the result of treating deathly ill patients, such as those who were dying at high rates in the early days of the COVID pandemic, can result not only in an increase in provider burnout, but also PTSD, says Dr. Rita Manfredi, emergency medicine physician and associate clinical professor for the Department of Emergency Medicine at George Washington University School of Medicine.
+She feels ongoing conversations between residents, attendings, and medical students are crucial, especially during times of crisis.

 Help without judgment

 Striving to eliminate the stigma of mental illness — whether it’s cultural or self-imposed — is a critical consideration for administrative leadership who are taking steps to address provider wellness and prevent burnout.

 “There’s a reluctance to seek treatment or help or counseling because of this fear of losing your medical license or being reported to a physician reporting agency,” says Dr. Arlene Chung, emergency medicine physician and residency program director at Maimonides Medical Center.
 Dr. Chung’ passion for physicians’ well-being has extended to being co-founder of an organization known as Airway: True Stories from the Emergency Room.
 Its mission is to create community, decrease stigma, and foster resilience through the vulnerability and shared experiences of storytelling amongst physicians.